 The year 2018 marked the centenary of the end of a world war, that of 1914-1918.
-There is a Bérubé, Henri's Beaugé-Bérubé grandfather, whose participation in this war inspired a film produced in Hollywood, and which most readers of this text will certainly be surprised to learn, as I have been myself.
-Let us first recall that the famous Stanley

-Kubrick produced this film in 1957.
-It relates. although in а more romanticized way, a real story dating back to the First World War.
+There is a Bérubé, Henri's Beaugé-Bérubé grandfather, whose participation inspired a film this war produced in Hollywood, and which most readers of this text will certainly be surprised to learn, as I have been myself.
+Let us first recall that the famous Stanley Kubrick produced this film in 1957.
+It relates, although in a more romanticized way, a real story dating back to the First World War.
 Entitled Paths of Glory in its English version, this film is a bit special since it implicitly denounces war.
 It also takes up a novel from 1935 based on a true story, which also gave rise to a play, in France, between the two wars.

 The hero of the film is no other than Kirk Douglas who personifies Colonel Dax, an artillery officer who refuses to train cannon on his own troops and this, despite an order from his general.
-This Colonel Dax also becomes the defender of three officers who are then tried in council of war for disobedience to orders.
-Despite well-founded arguments, they are nevertheless executed by firing squad.
+This Colonel Dax also becomes the of defender three officers who are then tried in council of war for disobedience to orders. well-Despite founded arguments, nevertheless they are executed firing by squad.